 The objectives in Middle School mathematics are the maintenance, expansion, and refinement of arithmetic skills; the acquisition of a comprehensive mathematical vocabulary, including terminology and symbolism; an acquaintance with problem-solving techniques necessary for success in the study of algebra; and the enhancement of pattern recognition, number sense, and the recognition of relationships.
 An experiment-based, interdisciplinary math/science project is conducted during the year, leading to the Middle School Math/Science night when projects are exhibited to students, faculty and parents.

 Grade Five math begins with a review of whole numbers and operations (addition, subtraction, multiplication, and division).
-Visual models and games are incorporated to enhance foundations, such as number sense and mathematical reasoning.
-Students will also explain the reasoning behind their problem solving process.
-A similar process is continued as boys move on to focus on fractions, decimals and percents.
-The boys will demonstrate and deepen these understandings throughout the year by way of tests, projects, and math lab activities, Singapore Math: Math in Focus Workbooks 5A and 5B, and supplementary materials from Enriching Your Math Curriculum: Grade 5 by Lainie Schuster.
+Visual models and games are incorporated to enhance number sense and mathematical reasoning.
+Students will also explain the reasoning behind their problem-solving process.
+Boys work on fractions, decimals, and percentages.
+Tests, projects and math lab activities allow students to demonstrate and deepen their understanding of the subject.

 Form I boys are introduced to the skills necessary for the understanding of algebra and more advanced arithmetic concepts.
-Work with rational numbers and variables leads to the use of algebraic expressions necessary for the solution of linear equations.
+Work with rational numbers and variables leads to the use of algebraic expressions and an exploration of linear relationships.
 Boys’ skills in problem solving are expanded through more rigorous definition of variables and the construction and solution of equations.
 The geometry unit revisits lines, angles and triangles and introduces perimeter, area, surface area, and volume.
 Some concepts of elementary statistics are introduced.
-Text (eText): Foresman (Addison Wesley), enVisionmath2.0 Common Core, Pearson.

 Form II: Algebra I